-Graduates and former students who do not attend for two or more regular (fall or spring) semesters must reapply by submitting to the Office of Admissions (1) an application for readmission, (2) a current church and pastor recommendation, (3) proof of immunizations and (4) any transcripts from any institutions of higher education attended since leaving BCF.
+BUF graduates and/or former students who do not attend for two or more regular (fall or spring) semesters must reapply by submitting to the Office of Admissions (1) an application for readmission, (2) a current church and pastor recommendation, (3) proof of immunizations and (4) any transcripts from any institutions of higher education attended since leaving BUF.
 Those re-entering after a year's absence (two regular semesters) are required to graduate under the new catalog at the time of re-enrollment.